Gary Wurth: Background

 Wurth was born in Canberra, Australian Capital Territory.

 Playing career

 A wholehearted player, Wurth played 73 matches for the Roosters scoring 35 tries.
 Wurth scored a hat-trick of tries in Easts last match at the Sydney Sports Ground.

+After departing the Roosters, Wurth joined the Newcastle Knights from the 1989 season.
+He would play 3 seasons for the club before retiring in 1991.

-In 1989 the Fullback was selected in the NSW Country representative side.
+In 1989 the fullback was selected in the NSW Country representative side.